 20. Mow Lawns or Remove Snow

-If you’re outdoorsy, consider mowing lawns or removing snow.
+If you’re outdoorsy, consider checking out an odd jobs app to see if anyone in your area needs their lawn moved or snow removed.
 Homeowners are busy and often don’t have time or don’t want to be bothered with these cumbersome tasks.
 They may not go out of their way to find a service, but if a flyer comes their way, they may just hire you.